crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

 We cannot append widgets to dom nodes but we can put widgets in panels.

+## Friday 20220128-1130 - 20220128-1145: 15 minutes

+Kashfi says to make the side panel pay attention to which automation we are in the file browser.

+    + Connect the Launch switch with a server route (POST)

 # Schedule

-    Connect the Launch switch with a server route (POST)
+    Say automation name and version in sidebar based on where in side panel

+    Change switch color to green
+    Add description captions on hover over switch

 # Tasks